Quizzing - The Game

 - In the elimination quizzes, toward the end of a quiz, if a team is out of the running for first or second place, that team is encouraged to let the other two teams compete for the placing.

 Strategy is part of competition.
-There is no right strategy and strategy often varies depending on the circumstances of the quiz.
+There is no one right strategy and strategy often varies depending on the circumstances of the quiz.
 As coach, you are the quarterback of the team in addition to the cheerleader.
 You make the calls, slowing down some quizzers and speeding up others.
 Here are some very general guidelines.

 - Work hard as a team to get the third-person bonus.
 It’s worth an extra 10 points.